j2labs/brubeck/docs/DESIGN.md

 # Dependencies

 Brubeck leverages a few awesome Python packages for most of it's magic.
 Credit must be given where credit is due.

-Feel free to skip to The General Design further down if you understand the dependencies.

 ## Mongrel2 + ZeroMQ